Comparing EAU Technologies (OTCMKTS:EAUI) & Diversey (NASDAQ:DSEY)

 |N/A

-Diversey presently has a consensus price target of $13.33, suggesting a potential upside of 68.78%.
-Given Diversey’s higher probable upside, analysts plainly believe Diversey is more favorable than EAU Technologies.
+Diversey presently has a consensus target price of $13.33, suggesting a potential upside of 71.60%.
+Given Diversey’s higher probable upside, analysts clearly believe Diversey is more favorable than EAU Technologies.

 Valuation and Earnings